High Legh Parish Council

-High Legh Parish Council meets at High Legh Village Hall on dates listed on this website
+High Legh Parish Council meets regularly at High Legh Village Hall.

 Click here to find out more about the services and facilities provided by Cheshire East.